Non-Vegan Wisdom: Hilarious (and Sometimes Harmful) Advice for Vegans

 Laughter vs. Harm: The Weight of Words on Mental Health

 While this list may seem humorous, it’s crucial to remember that bullying and violence are serious issues with the potential to severely impact someone’s mental health.
-Treat others with the same kindness and respect that you would like to receive, even when it’s challenging.
+The examples here focus on verbal abuse and microaggressions, but it is important to acknowledge that physical harassment and assault against activists can also occur.
+Both verbal and physical forms of abuse must be treated seriously and never dismissed.
 Recognizing the profound impact words can have on mental health, it’s crucial to provide support tailored to individual needs.
-One resource is helplines such as In Defense of Animals which offer online chats/texts/calls.
+One resource is helplines such as In Defense of Animals, which offer online chats/texts/calls.
 I deeply respect animal rights activists and the challenges they face and have to deal with in a way that is helpful for them and others.
-Collective resilience fosters significant growth and improvement.
-To learn more about safeguarding your identity during activism, we encourage you to read our blog post, Behind the Mask: The Importance of Nickname Safety in the Activist Community.
+Collective resilience fosters significant growth and improvement, but this effort must be coupled with safety.
+Learn more about safeguarding your identity during activism.

 Why Do Some Non-Vegans Harass Vegans?